 We have a line of spruce (I think) on our property, some of which have a green mildew on the branches.
 At least 2 trees are dead—from the mildew?
 I have attached photos of the mildew on branches and one of the dead trees

-Grand Isle County VT Posted about 1 month ago
+Grand Isle County VT Posted 5 months ago

 Removed a very large underground hornets nest from my backyard stone fire pit.
 Removed all the stones and dug out the pit to make sure I had all of the nest.
 Bees keep returning to the site, how can I get rid of them.
 Have dogs and kids.
 Thanks

-Windsor County VT wasps Posted about 1 month ago
+Windsor County VT wasps Posted 5 months ago

 I have a small wooded area next to my house in Stowe, where some very old pine trees and scrubby softwoods are gradually being replaced by maples.
 All fine, except that the maples now have some kind of disease (please see attached picture).
 What is this, and what should be done?
 Thanks